chenken12/L3GD20H-gyroscope/README.md

 ### Schedule
 How long does it that to build?
-Download all the software can take between 30min to 2 hour
+Download all the software can take between 30min to 2 hour.
 * Note download the software beforehand to save you sometime

-Loading image to sd card and setup the pi take up to 1 to 1.5 hour <br>
+Loading image to sd card and setup the pi take up to 1 to 1.5 hour. <br>
-Soldering can be as fast as 30 min to 1 hour <br>
+Soldering can be as fast as 30 min to 1 hour. <br>
-Other is waiting on the parts to come.
+Other than that it is waiting on the parts to delivered.